Chemotechnique Diagnostics AB

 A Patch Test Chamber Strip is composed of sets of chambers mounted on an adhesive tape.
 The purpose of the patch test chambers is to provide a defined area in which the skin will be exposed to the haptens during the testing.
 Due to the nature of patch testing it is important that the Patch Test Chamber Strips used have good occlusion to the skin and that they are made of inert materials that do not interfere with the haptens tested.

-The chambers and therefore the hapten that is applied to the skin under the chamber, should ideally be square in shape so as to differentiate from any irrelevant skin condition that will be either round or irregularly shaped.
+The chambers and therefore also the hapten that is applied to the skin under the chamber, should ideally be square in shape so as to differentiate from any irrelevant skin condition that will be either round or irregularly shaped.

-Consider that a Standard or Baseline Series may be 30 to 90 tests, plus a Specialist Series that may be of 10 to 40 tests, plus possibly also a few samples of the patient's own substances, then that will easily total 100 or more tests.
-This means 10 or more Chamber Strips to be affixed to the patient's back for a period of 48 hours.
+Consider that a Standard or Baseline Series may be 30 to 90 tests, plus a Specialist Series that may be of 10 to 40 tests, plus possibly also a few samples of the patient's own substances, then that will easily total 100 or more patch tests.
+This means 10 or more Chamber Strips to be affixed to the patient's back for a period of 48 or 72 hours.

 Patch testing involves a number of scheduled patient appointments within a one-week timeframe.
 After the application of the patch tests on Day 0, two or sometimes three appointments are needed for readings of any reactions.
-The main reading should be performed at 48 hours, immediately after the removal of the Patch Test Chamber Strips.
+The main reading should be performed at 48 hours or 72 hours, immediately after the removal of the Patch Test Chamber Strips.
 Another reading should be performed by the Dermatologist or Allergist a full week (Day 7) after the initial test application for haptens that may show delayed reactions.
 Only then after these readings of any reactions can the Specialist provide the diagnosis and confirm the identity of the problem substances, and discuss with the patient the future course of action to avoid the identified problem substances.
 This of course requires an in-depth knowledge of what substances are found in workplaces and in household products.

 Patch Test Reactions

 In sensitised patients, exposure to haptens during the patch testing procedure will normally result in a miniature eczema (normal patch test reaction).
 In addition to the visual imprints on the skin from each chamber, a slight erythema from the frames should be visible as a sign of good occlusion.
 The erythema generally subsides within 30 minutes after removal of the Chamber Strips.
 The erythema may however prevail for up to 24 hours or more for patients with sensitive skin.
-Itching at the site of application of the Patch Test Units is not uncommon; it can either be caused by a positive patch test reaction or due to tape irritation.
+Itching at the site of application of the Patch Test Units is not uncommon; it can either be caused by a positive patch test reaction or may occasionally be due to tape irritation.